 Alert your neighbours (who may not be aware of the possible flood risk) and help the elderly, infirm and those with small children if it is safe to do so.

 Block your doorways and airbricks, and put in place any flood prevention products that you own.
-Click here for information on products you may wish to purchase in preparation for the next flood.
+View Step Four on this page for products you may wish to purchase in preparation for the next flood.

 Do not walk or drive through floodwater as there could be potentially lethal hazards hidden below the surface.
-Also, remember that it can take as little as 6 inches of water to knock an adult off their feet, and just 24 inches (2 feet) of water to float a car or 4x4.
+Also, remember that it can take as little as 15cm (6in) of water to knock an adult off their feet, and just 60cm (24 in) of water to float a car or 4x4.